solliancenet/microsoft-redis-cache-migration/04_PostMigration/04_Security.md

 ## Authentication

-Redis is focused purely on providing fast access to data, and is designed to run inside a trusted environment that can be accessed only by trusted clients.
+Redis is focused purely on providing fast access to data and is designed to run inside a trusted environment that can be accessed only by trusted clients.
 Redis supports [a limited security model](https://redis.io/topics/security) based on password authentication.
 (It is possible to remove authentication completely, although we don't recommend this.)

 All authenticated clients share the same global password and have access to the same resources.
 If you need more comprehensive sign-in security, you must implement your own security layer in front of the Redis server, and all client requests should pass through this additional layer.
 Redis should not be directly exposed to untrusted or unauthenticated clients.